Resellers/wp-turnkey-theme/readme.txt

 **Contributing:**

-You can fork and contribute to Turnkey by visiting [our public repo on GitHub](https://github.com/Resellers/wp-turnkey-theme).
+You can fork and contribute to Turnkey Storefront by visiting [our public repo on GitHub](https://github.com/Resellers/wp-turnkey-theme).

 == Installation ==